Control Locks

 Detail from the Edit Properties tab of the Application Configuration dialog.

-(Refer to Configuration Properties.)
+(Refer to Edit Properties.)

 Lock Management via Widget